Table of Contents Show

 6. Copper Mountain

-Colorado ski resorts are known for their heavy snowfall and majestic mountains for all types of skiers and snowboarders.
+Ski resorts are known for their heavy snowfall and majestic mountains for all types of skiers and snowboarders.
 Copper Mountain is another such resort in Colorado.
-At a distance of 2 hours from the Denver International Airport, this mountain is known for its unrefined topography, naturally divided terrain, and healthy summit elevation.
-Compared to other Colorado ski resorts, Copper Mountain receives less annual snowfall but after a good storm, the fresh snow is groomed perfectly for the skiers to spend their day exploring and having fun.
+At 2 hours from the Denver International Airport, this mountain is known for its unrefined topography, naturally divided terrain, and healthy summit elevation.
+Compared to others, Copper Mountain receives less annual snowfall but after a good storm, the fresh snow is groomed perfectly for the skiers to spend their day exploring and having fun.

 Copper Mountain has six terrain parks and offers free cat skiing to its guests, making the winter experience unique.
 The entire terrain is divided into three areas for beginners, intermediates, and advanced skiers alike.
 This ski resort has 2456 acres of skiable area with 23 lifts spread all across the terrain.